Electronic waste: Children

 Children are especially sensitive to e-waste exposure because of several reasons, such as their smaller size, higher metabolism rate, larger surface area in relation to their weight, and multiple exposure pathways (for example, dermal, hand-to-mouth, and take-home exposure).
 They were measured to have an 8-time potential health risk compared to the adult e-waste recycling workers.
-Studies have found significant higher blood lead levels (BLL) and blood cadmium levels (BCL) of children living in e-waste recycling area compared to those living in control area.
+Studies have found significantly higher blood lead levels (BLL) and blood cadmium levels (BCL) of children living in e-waste recycling areas compared to those living in control areas.
 For example, one study found that the average BLL in Guiyu was nearly 1.5 times compared to that in the control site (15.3 μg/dL compared to 9.9 μg/dL), while the CDC of the United States has set a reference level for blood lead at 5 μg/dL.
-The highest concentrations of lead were found in the children of parents whose workshop dealt with circuit boards and the lowest was among those who recycled plastic.
+The highest concentrations of lead were found in the children of parents whose workshop dealt with circuit boards, and the lowest was among those who recycled plastic.

 Exposure to e-waste can cause serious health problems to children.
-Children's exposure to developmental neurotoxins containing in e-waste such as lead, mercury, cadmium, chromium, arsenic, nickel and PBDEs can lead to a higher risk of lower IQ, impaired cognitive function, exposure to known human carcinogens and other adverse effects.
-In certain age groups, a decreased lung function of children in e-waste recycling sites has been found.
-Some studies also found associations between children's e-waste exposure and impaired coagulation, hearing loss, and decreased vaccine antibody tilters in e-waste recycling area.
-For instance, nickel exposure in boys aged 8–9 years at an e-waste site leads to lower forced vital capacity, decrease in catalase activities and significant increase in superoxide dismutase activities and malondialdehyde levels.
+Children's exposure to developmental neurotoxins in e-waste such as lead, mercury, cadmium, chromium, arsenic, nickel and PBDEs can lead to impaired cognitive function and other adverse effects.
+The materials in e-waste are also known human carcinogens.
+Some studies also found associations between children's e-waste exposure and decreased lung function, impaired coagulation, hearing loss, and decreased vaccine antibody tilters.